toroidal-code/cppspec/index.md

 - Easily extensible with custom matchers.
 - Support for the RSpec and Jasmine constructs you'd expect, such as describe, context, it, expect, and let.
 - Can automatically generate documentation strings based on your tests
+- Cross-platform with no need to change complex build settings.

 ## An example: